triimar/triimar/README.md

 For example, you can have a look at my most challenging project so far - [Webserv](https://github.com/triimar/webserv), or a graphic project [FDF](https://github.com/triimar/FDF---Wireframe-model), which I had a lot of fun with. \
 There is also a fully functional "mini" shell - [Minishell](https://github.com/triimar/minishell), an integer sorting project called [push-swap](https://github.com/triimar/push_swap---sorting-data-on-a-stack) and many more!

- ✨Currently✨ I am working on the last project called Transendance that is all about web development. \
+ ✨Currently✨ I am working on the last project called ft_transendence that is all about web development. \
  🔭🔭I am also looking for an internship to put all my acquired knowledge to the test in the "real world".

 📫 Find me on [LinkedIn](https://www.linkedin.com/in/triin-marts-879b87287/) or use email: <*my_first_name>.<my_last_name*>@gmail.com